 Webinar is one of the few things that saw itself rising in the global IT market in the last few years.
 Webinars empower promoters and marketers to connect to a number of different clients and prospects with a lot of ease.

-It also enables to organize big and extensive online meetings and train new staff members and, at the end of the day, adds a great amount of value to your users.
+It also enables you to organize big and extensive online meetings and train new staff members and, at the end of the day, adds a great amount of value to your users.

-This list of the webinar statistics will help you in making a wise decision in deciding the perfect day for a webinar, the best time for sending invitations, metrics for promotion, a niche that fetches most members, and a lot more.
+This list of the webinar statistics will help you in making a wise decision in deciding the perfect day for a webinar, the best time for sending invitations, metrics for promotion, a niche that fetches the most members, and a lot more.

 Before just jumping to the list, let’s take a recap of what a webinar is and what it means for your business.

 Webinar: A Brief Introduction You Should Know About

 The dictionaries and online resources define a webinar, or a web seminar, as an online live presentation for educational purposes that allows the attendees to submit queries and comments to the presenter.

 For people who are wondering “What exactly is a seminar?”
 Here is the answer: A seminar is a meeting of people to discuss and share information.